๐Ÿ“ŠAdvanced Communication Research Methods

 Why This Matters

-The key distinction that drives this entire topic is probability sampling versus non-probability sampling.
-Probability methods give every member of the population a known, non-zero chance of selection—this is what allows us to make legitimate generalizations.
+The key distinction driving this entire topic is probability sampling versus non-probability sampling.
+Probability methods give every member of the population a known, non-zero chance of selection, and that's what allows us to make legitimate generalizations.
 When you see questions about the 10% condition, independence assumptions, or why a study's conclusions might be flawed, you're applying sampling concepts.
-Don't just memorize definitions—know what makes each method statistically valid (or not) and when each is most appropriate.
+Don't just memorize definitions.
+Know what makes each method statistically valid (or not) and when each is most appropriate.

 Probability Sampling Methods